JohnAD/ur/README.md

 ```

-## An example of integration with another library
+## Library Example

-Internally, UR has one library already integrated: logger.
+Internally, UR has one library already integrated: Nim's standard `logging` module.
+You can use it by importing 'urpkg.log'.

 For example: